MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-code-components.md

   > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

   > [!NOTE]
-  > Custom pages support all the component framework APIs that are currently supported with canvas apps.
-Additionally, certain model-driven app only APIs like Web API and navigation have published app support for custom pages.
+  > - Custom pages support all the component framework APIs that are currently supported for canvas apps.
+  > - Certain model-driven app specific APIs like [WebAPI](../../developer/component-framework/reference/webapi.md) and [Navigation](../../developer/component-framework/reference/navigation.md) have published app support for custom pages.
 These APIs can be used in the code component for custom pages and works on the final published app.
-For individual API support status on each platform, see [Power Apps component framework API reference](/powerapps/developer/component-framework/reference/)
+  > - For individual API support status on each platform, see [Power Apps component framework API reference](/powerapps/developer/component-framework/reference/)

 Code components provide professional developers the ability to create custom code components for use within an app.
-This pro-code extensibility mechanism provides a first-class application lifecycle management (ALM) to seamlessly extend the components available to all the app makers across the organization.
+This pro-code extensibility mechanism provides first-class application lifecycle management (ALM) to seamlessly extend the components available to all the app makers across the organization.
 Code components can be reused across custom pages, canvas, and model-driven apps.
 They can be centrally updated, packaged, and moved using standard Microsoft Dataverse solutions.
 More information: [Power Apps component framework overview](/powerapps/developer/component-framework/overview)

 ## Enabling Power Apps component framework for custom pages